StevenTammen/StevenTammen.github.io/pages/about.md

 ### Open Source

 As the chain of propositions above shows, I believe that open source projects will generally be of higher quality than non-open source projects.
 Software has been part of the open source movement for a while now, and hardware is beginning to get there, but, to my knowledge, there has not been much of a push to opensource *websites themselves*.
 I find this somewhat puzzling, since open source projects offer so many advantages and so few disadvantages.
 I have designed this website to be entirely open source, and the content is licensed under open source licenses (see below).
-Contribution guidelines may be found in the section of the Readme in the [Github repository](https://github.com/StevenTammen/steventammen.github.io) titled "Contribution Guidelines".
+Contribution guidelines may be found in the ["Contribution Guidelines" section](https://github.com/StevenTammen/steventammen.github.io/blob/master/README.md#contribution-guidelines) of the Readme in this site's [Github repository](https://github.com/StevenTammen/steventammen.github.io).

 ### Continuous Improvement

 I view this site as a perpetual "work in progress" rather than a collection of static documents in an immutable framework.
 This constant refinement over time is, in my opinion, essential to long-term quality.
 Changes to individual pages can be tracked by viewing the commit history of their markdown source in the site's [GitHub repository](https://github.com/StevenTammen/steventammen.github.io).
-I may clean out the commit history every once in a while if it gets too cluttered, but, for any given page, you'll generally be able to get a pretty good idea of what's happened in the last few commits.
+I may clean out the commit history every once in a while when it gets too cluttered, but, for any given page, you'll generally be able to get a pretty good idea of what's happened in the last few commits.

 ### Copyright and Terms of Use